 Munis can generally be classified into two camps—general obligation bonds and revenue bonds.
-General obligation, or GO, bonds are backed by the general revenue of the issuing municipality, while revenue bonds are supported by a specific revenue source, such as income from a toll road.
+General obligation, or GO, bonds are often backed by the general revenue of the issuing municipality, while revenue bonds are supported by a specific revenue source, such as revenue from a toll road.

 General obligation bonds make up about a quarter of the muni market

 Source: Bloomberg Municipal Bond Index, as of 11/29/2021.

 The market’s perception of GOs has changed

 Although general obligation bonds account for only about a quarter of the muni bond market, they tend to get the most attention.
 Historically, GO bonds were considered the more secure of the two options, because they are often backed by the full faith and credit of the municipal government.
 Given GO bonds’ perceived security advantage, revenue bonds used to yield more than GO bonds on average—but that has changed in recent years, as illustrated in the chart below.
 The change can be partly attributed to Detroit’s bankruptcy in 2013.
 Initially, Detroit tried to treat its GO bondholders as “unsecured” creditors,2 which would have gone against the market’s longstanding belief of the security pledge of GOs.
 Detroit’s bankruptcy was settled outside the court, so there was no legal opinion on its security pledge.
 The result was that muni market participants began to scrutinize GO bonds more closely.

 Revenue bonds used to yield much more than GO bonds

 Bloomberg Municipal Bond: GO Bond Index and Bloomberg Municipal Bond: Revenue Bond Index, as of 11/29/2021.
 Differences in yields may be attributable to certain features such as call maturities, durations, call features, average credit ratings, or other factors.
 Past performance is no guarantee of future results.